 Jon Tjornehoj (Turn-a-Hoy) is an attorney with over two decades of experience practicing natural resource law.
-He specializes in complex oil and gas title matters including federal exploratory units, secondary recovery units and energy development projects in urban interface areas.
-He takes great pride in producing a title product that is not only thorough and precise, but which communicates issues clearly and presents pragmatic and innovative solutions.
-He believes that title opinions should not be filled with legal jargon and unrealistic requirements.
-Rather, a good title opinion assists the client in identifying and assessing risk, and anticipates the challenges of title curative from the client’s perspective.
+He specializes in land and title examination matters pertaining to oil and gas, mining and carbon sequestration projects.
+He takes great pride in producing a title product that is not only thorough and precise, but one that also clearly communicates pragmatic and innovative solutions.
+Jon also advises clients on asset sales and acquisitions, unitization matters, and regulatory compliance.

+Jon is the author of numerous published articles pertaining to energy and mineral development.
 Outside of work, Jon enjoys playing guitar and mandolin with friends, and backpacking in the Rockies with his three sons.

 Education